frostnova721/AnimeStream-electron/readme.md

 ```
 npm run make
 ```
 The setup file will be situated in the out folder in the project root after using the make command.
+(This command makes the installer for your current OS and architecture)

 ## License